 If you are unable to collect your own moss, most florists should be able to assist or point you in the right direction.
 There are options to buy online, just be sure you are using a reputable supplier.
-If you are in Australia (SA, NT, Vic, NSW, QLD) we are able to sell moss to you and it will be visible as a product you can add to cart.
+If you are in Australia (SA, NT, Vic, NSW, WA, QLD) we are able to sell moss to you.
+If you’re not, please avoid the temptation to add it to cart!
+We get it 🙂 but we don’t want to hold up the order or worse have it stuck in customs.
+Check out these options below:

 Alternate moss suppliers